dvidelabs/flatcc/README.md

 When reporting bugs, output from the above might also prove helpful.

-Using the JSON parser and printer can also be used to quickly create new buffer content without the uncertainty of user code being used corrrectly because the parser will know the schema and use it correctly.
+The JSON parser and printer can also be used to create and display buffers.
+The parser will use the builder API correctly or issue a syntax error or an error on required field missing.
+This can rule out some uncertainty about using the api correctly.
 The [test_json.c] file has a test function that can be adapted for custom tests.

 For advanced debugging the [hexdump.h] file can be used to dump the buffer contents.
 It is used in [test_json.c] and also in [monster_test.c].
+See also [FlatBuffers Binary Format].

 ## File and Type Identifiers